AstraZeneca/runnable/docs/concepts/nodes.md

 ### branches (required)

 The branches of the step that you want to parallelize.
-Each branch follows the same defintion as a dag in itself.
+Each branch follows the same definition as a dag in itself.

 ### Example